 The principal accounting policies adopted in the preparation of the financial report are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-The financial report includes separate financial statements for Montezuma Mining Company Limited as an individual entity and the consolidated entity consisting of Montezuma Mining Company Limited are in the Australian currency.
+The financial report includes separate financial statements for Montezuma Mining Company Limited as an individual entity and the consolidated entity consisting of Montezuma Mining Company Limited and its subsidiaries.
+The financial report is presented in the Australian currency.
 Montezuma Mining Company Limited is a company limited by shares, domiciled and incorporated in Australia.
 The financial report was authorised for issue by the directors on 2 September 2009.
 The directors have the power to amend and reissue the financial report.